Initial applications are due on August 4, 2017 through the Foundation’s online portal. To access the online portal, you will have to...

 Partners help us achieve our goals through a rich variety of theatre programming that includes introductions to career pathways, initiatives that attract new audiences, and performances for students with curriculum enrichment and post-show discussions.
 In addition, we create opportunities to recognize organizations that are innovative in their content selection, audience engagement, and community outreach.

-The next grant cycle begins on January 22, 2018; at that time the Foundation’s online application portal will be available through an “apply now” button on this page.
+The current grant cycle is open.
+The online application portal is available through the “apply now” button on this page.
 Initial applications are due February 16, 2018.

 Social Impact Theatre